vitiral/jsoncmd/JSH.md

 - `cat`: see unix
 - ... other standard linux tools modified for jsh
 - `range [min/max, max, step]`: same api as python's range function
-- `flatten [array1, array2, ...]`: flattens an array of arrays into a
-    single depth array.
-The type of this is an Enum of all the types of the inputs.
 - Object accessors:
     - `get ["key1", "key2"] Object`: gets keys from an object and returns an Array of their values.
 Returns `null` for each key that does not exist